Mount Takahe: Geology

 About 18 central volcanoes were active in Marie Byrd Land from the Miocene (Note: From 23.03 million years ago to 5.333 million years ago.) to the Holocene.
 Among the volcanic areas in Marie Byrd Land are the Flood Range with Mount Berlin, the Ames Range, the Executive Committee Range with Mount Sidley and Mount Waesche, the Crary Mountains, Toney Mountain, Mount Takahe and Mount Murphy.
 These volcanoes mainly occur in groups or chains, but there also are isolated edifices.
 Mount Takahe is located in the eastern Marie Byrd Land volcanic province and with an estimated volume of 5520 km3 (Note: Of which 780 km3 risee above the surrounding ice.) could be the largest of the Marie Byrd Land volcanoes, comparable to Mount Kilimanjaro in Africa.

 Most of these volcanoes are large, capped off by a summit caldera and appear to have begun as fast-growing shield volcanoes.
 Later, calderas formed.
 Eventually, late in the history of the volcanoes parasitic vents were active.
 The volcanoes are all surmounted by rocks composed of trachyte, phonolite, pantellerite, or comendite.
 Their activity has been attributed either to the reactivation of crustal structures or to the presence of a mantle plume.
-The volcanoes rise from a Paleozoic basement.
+The volcanoes rise from a basement dating to the Paleozoic.

 Mount Takahe may feature a large magma chamber and a heat flow anomaly has been found.
 A magnetic anomaly has also been linked to the mountain.